Whatever you’re facing, a Samaritan will face it with you

-Every six seconds, a we respond to a call for help.
+Every 10 seconds, Samaritans responds to a call for help.

 Every life lost to suicide is a tragedy, and Samaritans’ vision is that fewer people die by suicide.

 That’s why we work tirelessly to reach more people and make suicide prevention a priority.

 Read more about our vision, mission and values.

 During 2021, around 22,000 people volunteered their time for Samaritans.

 - Almost 20,000 trained listening volunteers responded to calls for help.

 - Around 2,500 volunteers supported the running of more than 200 branches and locations across the UK and Ireland.